Favourited 657 times

 Support is a significant part of the volunteer experience with regular supervision sessions and peer support to ensure that volunteers are confident in their roles and any issues are quickly resolved.

 Residential Peer Mentors live alongside the residents, and together with staff are closely involved in the running of the communities and the activities they undertake.
 As peer mentors, the role of volunteers is to live alongside residents and offer support and encouragement in daily tasks and activities.
 Volunteers model behavior to residents in sharing chores, responsibilities and decision making with a focus on empowering the residents to gain skills and confidence in their abilities.

 There is also scope for volunteers with specific interests to share those with residents and other volunteers.

 We welcome volunteers from across the world and find that multicultural volunteer backgrounds bring many benefits to life in the communities.
-Please note that those from outwith the EU require a Tier 5 charity worker visa to volunteer with us.
+Please note that those from outwith the UK require a Tier 5 charity worker visa to volunteer with us.

 Communities also have staff members who have a distinct role from volunteers.
 Staff members offer a structured system of support and keywork, helping residents to engage with other services.

 We are looking for volunteers who are approachable, positive, enthusiastic and willing to get involved.
 It is important that volunteers have a good level of written and spoken English as communication is key to this role.
 Volunteers must also be able to maintain set boundaries and maintain confidentiality while living with vulnerable adults.